 4. Conclusion

 The soil characterization across northern lateritic soils of Kerala (AEU 11) clearly demonstrated the K-deficient nature of northern laterite soil.
-Analysing the results, it was revealed that although the available and water-soluble K fractions remained low to medium, the soil substantially possess reserves of non exchangeable K, particularly in locations such as Madikkai.
+Analysing the results, it was revealed that although the available and water-soluble K fractions remained low to medium, the soil substantially possess reserves of non-exchangeable K, particularly in locations such as Madikkai.
 This is evident with earlier findings that the kaolinite dominant lateritic soil, where limited mineralogical K reserves, intense weathering and leaching restrict the immediately available K pool despite having moderate fixed K content.

 The incubation study further demonstrated the variations in the release behaviour of different K fractions under the influence of Piriformospora indica and insoluble K bearing minerals.
 The treatments integrated with mica and feldspar along with P. indica enhanced the availability of K when compared with the control, indicating an effective solubilisation in exchangeable and non exchangeable forms of K.